“Who should I contact if I have a question that is not answered here?”

 What are forms?

 Forms are a series of defending and attacking movements performed against imaginary opponents in a set pattern.
 The patterns and movements start out very simply and get progressively harder and you move up in rank.
-For an example of the first three forms, please visit our Forms page.
+For an example of the first three foundation forms, please visit our Forms page.
 If you would like to know more about Taekwondo in general, please visit our History of Taekwondo page.

 What are the differences between the different types of Taekwondo?